-OSpreading the use of plain Japanese In order to promote the use of plain Japanese by the national government, local government, and other entities, the Plain Japanese Guidelines for Foreign Resident Support" were created in 2020 with a focus on plain Japanese written language; "Spoken Language Points" were created in 2022 with a focus on plain Japanese spoken language; and the "Guideline for Plain Japanese Training" was created in 2023 as a compilation of methodologies for carrying out plain Japanese training.
-These guidelines are available on "A Daily Life Support Portal Plain Japanese Promotion Mascot for Foreign Nationals" on the website of the Immigration Services Agency.
-Training for employees of local government and other entities is being implemented based on these guidelines with the aim of promoting the spread and usage of plain Japanese.
+Spreading the use of plain Japanese In order to promote the use of plain Japanese by the national government, local governments, and other entities, the "Plain Japanese Guidelines for Foreign Resident Support" was created in 2020 with a focus on plain Japanese written language.
+"Spoken Language Points" were created in 2022 with a focus on plain Japanese spoken language.
+These guidelines are available on "Daily Life Support Portal for Foreign Nationals" on the website of the Immigration Services Agency.
+Training for employees of local governments and other entities is being implemented based on these guidelines, in collaboration with relevant ministries and agencies, with the aim of promoting the spread and usage of plain Japanese.